How I meet my CPD requirements

 Being involved in research and service development, I can usually formalise my activities towards Section 3.
 This includes publishing articles in peer-reviewed journals, service evaluation, and audit reports.
 My tip, is if you are involved in any governance or quality activities or oversee the supervision of trainees, this can meet Section 3 hours.
 Supervision of scholarly projects for registrars can lead to being a co-author on peer-reviewed articles, collaboration with trainees on research and quality projects outside of their scholarly project can also meet section 3 hours and providing formal education programs targeting an area of need in a service (such as ECT upskilling).

 There is a range of opportunities that allow you to obtain CPD hours whilst benefitting many others, including trainees.
 Volunteering as a College examiner is another option that gives back immensely.

 More news & views

-Examiners can earn CPD points for preparation and calibration sessions
+Examiners can earn CPD points for preparing and attending calibration meetings and marking exams.

 Join an Accreditation Panel for training programs and courses.